Magnetic Field Force Experiment

 So what you see is the outline of the 3-dimensional magnetic field.

-When you rotate the bottle, you can see the iron filings move around responding to the change in gravitational force.
+By rotating the bottle, we can observe the iron filings moving around, responding to the change in gravitational force.